A privately guided tour of Peru's cultural highlights, ancient civilisations and Andean highlands

 The view is shared by all 12 rooms in the Casa Hacienda and 24 standalone casitas.
 Architecture and interiors are inspired on the area’s cultural history, with colonial furniture, authentic Inca masks and handcrafted woodwork giving a genuine sense of place.

-Food is centred around an ‘earth to table’ concept, with produce from the hacienda’s organic plantation.
+Food at this luxury eco-lodge in the Sacred Valley is centred around an ‘earth to table’ concept, with produce from the hacienda’s organic plantation.
 Quinoa, Urubamba giant corn, medicinal herbs and a variety of potatoes are farmed with traditional hand tools and oxen, as done centuries ago, and guests are welcome to join in picking their own crops.

 The most recent addition to the hacienda is the Mayu Spa, which means river in Quechua.
-It is nestled between the organic orchard and an peppertree forest and offers treatments using natural products derived from native medicinal herbs.
+It is nestled between the organic orchard and an peppertree forest and offers treatments using natural products derived from native medicinal herbs, making it an excellent destination for wellness retreats in the Sacred Valley.

 Tucked away in one of the Sacred Valley’s most secluded haciendas, next to the tiny village of Urquillos and close to many of the area’s most important Inca settlements, explora Valle Sagrado is the wonderful hub from which to explore this incredible region of Peru.